-Why Becoming a Digital Nomad Didn’t Give me the Freedom I Longed For
+Why Being a Digital Nomad Didn’t Give Me Freedom

 Freedom has always been a fundamental value of mine.

 In my last job, I was a C-level executive at a small startup and maintained a very high degree of autonomy and independence.
 I was free to choose my own project-related goals, the people I wished to work with on these projects, and even the timelines by which most of these projects operated.

 On top, I was able to negotiate an agreement which allowed me to work remotely for 2 weeks out of each quarter.

 When even this failed to feed my freedom-hungry soul, I set myself on convincing the CEO of the company to enforce core working times of 10 am to 4 pm.
 That way, aside from required office time, people would be able to work whenever (and wherever) they chose.

 This allowed me great flexibility during the day.
 I was able to work on my own side business during peak times (which, for me, were the early mornings), instead of rushing to the office at 8 am.
 I also used my “mental dead time” in the afternoons to go to the gym (rather than waste them counting down the hours while having cup after cup of coffee).

 I was as independent as it gets (at least for someone employed in a dedicated office).

 But still, I felt so trapped.
 I craved total, uninhibited freedom — the ability to choose what to do, when to do it, and where to do it.

 My inability to choose all those things simultaneously caused me a lot of pain.
 Instead of seeing the freedom I had already managed to create for myself and others through consistent peak performance and negotiation, I just couldn’t stop seeing the prison I was in.